 Drone The Game Accessibility Report

-Drone The Game offers 23 accessibility features in the Difficulty, Reading, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+Drone The Game offers 22 accessibility features in the Difficulty, Getting Started, Reading, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Drone The Game is a shooting battle with a highly controllable drone against other online players in arenas like maps.
 It's unusual because you build and customize your drone by dragging and dropping functional blocks that affect how the drone will fly.
-This is paired with a high-skill piloting challenge where players must practice to work with their honed craft and the game's realistic physics.
+This is paired with a high-skill piloting challenge where players must practice to work with their honed craft and the games realistic physics.

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.